cnm/mia_vita/results/resultsReader/README.rst

 usage: help
 ===========

+    --data-output <output-path>         Filepath to write the data output --debug                             Prints mseed info as it reads the input file --help                              print this message and exit
+    --input <input-file-path>           Input filepath
+    --inputWithSequenceNumber           Input has sequence number instead of timestamp --isInputJson                       Is Input in json format
-   --data-output <output path>          Filepath to write the data output --debug                              Prints mseed info as it reads the input file --help                               Print this message and exit --mseed-path <mseed path>            Input mseed filepath --soft-line-limit <number>           Limits the number of mseed lines to process (only a soft limit, number of lines limit can be higher)
+    --only-check                        Only checks input file and does not write output file --outputWithTime                    Is the output to be written with time values --soft-line-limit <number>          Limits the number of mseed lines to process (only a soft limit, number of lines limit can be higher)